Andrettin/Wyrmsun/readme.txt

 * Civilizations
 - The Norse civilization is now playable.

+* Miscellaneous
+- Building entries in the encyclopedia are now separated by civilization (as occurs with units and technologies).

 * Scenarios
 - Fixed issue which caused a unit killed through effects like bleeding to not count for the completion of quest objectives.